inaimathi/experimentalisp/README.md

 		- from foo import bar (put a specific symbol from an environment into the current one; `(def bar (lookup bar foo))`)
 		- from foo import bar as baz (put a specific symbol from an environment into the current one; `(def baz (lookup bar foo))`)
 		- parameterizing environments
 	- That may actually be backwards too; it seems like you could get the same effect by saying "here's my code, run it in this environment".
 Or maybe "...run with this qualified environment".
-Worth exploring; this seems like one of the big wins of having first-class envs
+Worth exploring; this seems like one of the big wins of having first-class envs.
+	- The environment approach may be a bit _too_ porous.
+What kind of use cases do you really have for this stuff?
+Lets start with the obvious ones:
+		- If you have a piece of code from some untrsted external source, you want to be able to say something like "Run this in an environment where the IO procedures are switched out with nerfed ones".
+		- If you have a piece of code that implements something with the data structure `foo`, you want to be able to say "Run this, but replace `foo` with the equivalently-interacting `bar` (for example, maybe switch out the particular tree-representation in a `Set` implementation)

 ## How to use it